zalberico/zalberico.github.io/_posts/2020-04-19-how-to-become-a-hacker.markdown

 In each of these roles there is even more specialization depending on what products are being used and new tools that are being created to solve new problems.
 Computer security is also an interesting area that I don't know too much about that I think ESR is too dismissive of in his post, but it's also a hard place to start because it requires a lot of existing understanding of how things work to know how things can be broken.
 I remember picking up this book early on, but I didn't know enough at the time to really understand it: [Hacking: The Art of Exploitation][Hacking The Art of Exploitation]

-Of course there's also staring your own company and building your own role that way too as a founder.
+Of course there's also starting your own company and building your own role that way too as a founder.

 #### There's a lot to learn (again)
 A lifetime is a long time and a specialization isn't forever, so dive into different things - play with a lot of new things and have fun along the way.